tsonntag/gitter/Readme.markdown

   end
 ```

-Then @article will be extended by
+Then @article will be extended by module ArticleDecorator, which
+may access your helpers via :h

 ```ruby
 module ArticleDecorator